intelie/gitbook-drilling/collector/remote-control/apis/test-source-endpoint-api.md

 # /testSourceEndpoint

-This feature allows you to validate the endpoint connection against the effective server (for some protocols like WITSML, OPC, ModBus) behind the LiveRig Collector using the remote control API.
+This feature allows you to validate the endpoint connection against the effective server (for some protocols like WITSML, OPC, Modbus) behind the LiveRig Collector using the remote control API.

 ## Required information